hschne/mr-loga-loga/README.md

 ## Credit

 This little library was inspired by [Lograge](https://github.com/roidrage/lograge) first and foremost.
+Some inspiration was taken from [ougai](https://github.com/tilfin/ougai).
 I would like to thank the amazing [@LenaSchnedlitz](https://twitter.com/LenaSchnedlitz) for the incredible logo! 🤩

 ## Development